octocat/Spoon-Knife/README.md

 For some more information on how to fork a repository, [check out our guide, "Forking Projects""](http://guides.github.com/overviews/forking/).
 Thanks! :sparkling_heart:

+now i am trying to do this a second time without using the tutorial guide.
+This is super duper fun!!!
+I wanna do this more!

 I AM MAKING CHANGES USING FORKING. i CREATED A CLONE, THEN MADE A BRANCH (TO FOLLOW THE GITHUB FLOW!), NOW i THINK I NEED TO MAKE A PULL REQUEST TO THE OWNER OF THE REPOSITRY. wILL UPDATE YOU ON HOW IT GOES!!

 Please work!